telerik/winforms-docs/chartview/features/drill-down.md

 {{endregion}}

 >note Note that the data is loaded from external files.
 These files contain dates and values which are parsed and stored in out DrillDownDataInfo class objects.
-The files are included in __Telerik UI for WinForms__ suite (navigate to *Telerik\UI for WinForms Q3 2013\Examples\QuickStart\Resources* ).
+The files are included in __Progress&reg; Telerik&reg; UI for WinForms__ suite (navigate to *Telerik\UI for WinForms Q3 2013\Examples\QuickStart\Resources* ).
 >

 3\.
 Finally you should initialize the chart by adding a series to it.
 Also the corresponding axes should be added.